 The table below lists the state and county government actions for which we are collecting data.
 (You can retrieve data from any county in the US via drop-down menus after you click in the box below verifying that you are not a robot.)
 State and county rules are reported separately.
 If a date is listed in the state’s row, we believe it is the date a state first imposed or lifted a particular restriction that was applied statewide.

 Business closures and openings reflect restrictions on businesses other than bars, restaurants, gyms, or spas.
 (They have their own entries.)
 We use each jurisdiction’s own rules for phased reopenings to define business reopening Phases 1, 2, etc...
 Because every state has its own way to define the re-opening phases, the categories provided in the table attempt to capture the national spectrum of emergency responses and re-openings.
 If you believe that another interpretation of a particular state’s phases is appropriate, we welcome your feedback.

 If any businesses (other than restaurants, bars, gyms, or spas) were allowed to open and then ordered closed again, the reversal is listed as a Re-opening Reversed.
 Partial closures such as a capacity reduction are not included.

-Restaurants, bars, gyms, and spas are considered separately.
+Restaurants, bars, gyms, spas, retail, and movie theaters are considered separately.
 We track closures as well as indoor capacity limits for each of these.
 The outdoor-only restrictions apply only to bars and restaurants.
-We code gyms and spas as closed if they cannot offer indoor services.
-For gyms and spas, the “NA” code in the Takeout Only column indicates that the businesses are closed.
+We code gyms, spas, retail, and movie theaters as closed if they cannot offer indoor services.

 If gathering limits differ for indoor and outdoor activities, we take the maximum of the two limits.